tc39/proposal-smart-pipelines/readme.md

 One disadvantage arises from their frequent dynamic binding rather than lexical binding, as the former is not statically analyzable and is more stateful than the latter.
-It may also cause surprising results when coupled with tacit calls it becomes more difficult to tell whether a bare identifier `print` is meant to be a simple variable reference or a tacit function call on the topic value.
+It may also cause surprising results when coupled with bare/tacit
+calls: it becomes more difficult to tell whether a bare identifier `print` is meant to be a simple variable reference or a bare function call on the topic value.

 Another disadvantage arises from the ability to clobber or overwrite the value of the topic variable, which may affect code in surprising ways.